A rod is a magical cudgel, similar to a wand or magical staff, but with some key differences.

 Rods do have advantages over regular spellcasting, but they also have several shortcomings.

-- Rods do not drain your MP, leaving it free for other things.
+- Rods do not drain your own MP, leaving it free for other things.

 - Rods can be used while silenced.

-- Rod use is independent of your stats.
-Thus, high-stat races such as elves and demigods enjoy no advantage in spell power or hunger costs when using them.
+- Rods are independent of your stats.
+High-stat races such as elves and Demigods enjoy no advantage in spell power, failure rate, or hunger costs when using them.

-- Rods are ultimately capped at 86 power.
+- Rods are ultimately capped at 86 power (at Evocations 27).
 This has a significant impact on higher-level spells like Iron Shot.

 - The hunger cost of rod use can be significant for some races.
 Spriggans in particular may want to use rods sparingly.